sap-tutorials/Tutorials/tutorials/hcpps-ps-configure/hcpps-ps-configure.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 4: ](Assign the roles to your user)] Now, you need to configure security settings for your ***HCP Account***.
+[ACCORDION-BEGIN [Step 4: ](Assign the roles to your user)] Now, you need to configure security settings for your ***SAP Cloud Platform Account***.

 On the left side bar, navigate in **Security**, then click on **Roles**

 ![Binding](13.png)

-Assign to your ***HCP Account User*** the `C4PA-User` and `C4PA-Admin` roles using the **Assign** button as highlighted on the screenshot.
+Assign to your ***SAP Cloud Platform Account User*** the `C4PA-User` and `C4PA-Admin` roles using the **Assign** button as highlighted on the screenshot.

-Your ***HCP Account User Name*** was displayed during the ***Deploy*** step.
+Your ***SAP Cloud Platform Account User Name*** was displayed during the ***Deploy*** step.

 And in case you are using a trial account, make sure you don't include the "trial" at the end.

-> If you are unclear with what is your HCP account name, you can refer to the following blog entry: [SAP HANA Cloud Platform login, user name, account id, name or display name: you are lost?
+> If you are unclear with what is your SAP Cloud Platform account name, you can refer to the following blog entry: [SAP Cloud Platform login, user name, account id, name or display name: you are lost?
 Not anymore!](https://blogs.sap.com/2017/01/31/sap-hana-cloud-platform-trial-login-name-user-name-account-name-account-identifier-you-are-lost-not-anymore/)

 The `C4PA-User` will enable your user to consume the services and the `C4PA-Admin` to administer the `C4PA` application.